Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Though, it was a fortunate type of trouble.
 Any man would be thrilled to have won over the attention of a girl as cute and interesting as Katsys.
 I would invoke divine punishment to anyone who didn’t.
 However, that didn’t mean that I could just blindly accept them.

-First thing’s first.
+First thing was first.
 We had to take our lives back in Sistina.

 “Master.
 Ludmila saw that.”
 A voice softly spoke behind me, causing me to leap out of my skin.
 I stumbled off the bed and became a disorderly heap on the ground.